AaronWatters/H5Gizmos/doc/Tutorials/sortable_epochs.md

         };
 ```
 The reference `element` in the Javascript text refers to the `jQuery` element
 associated with the `sorter` component.
+The Javascript code fragment attaches
+the `element.child_order` function to the `element` where `element.child_order()`
+evaluates to the currenttly displayed sequence of epoch names.

 ### Getting Javascript values in the parent using `get`